rezu93/rezu93/README.md

 - development support and resolving issues for our production
 - data analysis in the database if needed, mostly for issues or other tasks.
 - sometimes im doing small changes in our projects in C#, .Net
-- sometimes im making diagrams and documentation for processes My free time work: I'm Gothic mod developer - my project is called Gothic Reworked.
+- sometimes im making diagrams and documentation for processes.

+My free time work: I'm Gothic mod developer - my project is called Gothic Reworked.
 It's extending type of mod for Gothic 1.
 Because of my project my skills contains also:
 - programming in Deadalus (C like language)